 If you’re out of debt and have an emergency fund built up and you want to spend $800, have fun!

-On the other hand, if things are really tight this year and you find yourself searching for frugal gift ideas under $15 or even under $5, please don’t feel like you have to live up to some expectations to spend a certain amount on each gift.
+On the other hand, if things are really tight this year and you find yourself searching for frugal gift ideas under $15 or even under $5, please don’t feel like you have to live up to what anyone else thinks you should spend on each gift.

 I hereby release you from those expectations.
 Give according to your budget.
 And if someone makes you feel like that’s not good enough, the problem is with them, not with you.